 Preferred Rate: $154 USD (plus applicable taxes).

-To receive the preferred rate, please mention the special convention rate for the CEATI PSU GL Conference 2018.
+To receive the preferred rate, please mention the special convention rate for the CEATI Grounding & Lightning/Smart Grid Conference 2018.
 Preferred rate only available only until August 23, 2018 and subject to availability.

 Unauthorized Housing Companies Contacting Exhibitors & Attendees.
 It has come to our attention that unauthorized housing companies have been contacting CEATI International exhibitors and attendees via email and phone and in general, misrepresenting themselves as an official housing vendor for CEATI International.
 Room registrations should be made directly with the hotel as described above.